Women of Color in the Arts (WOCA) is dedicated to creating racial and cultural equity in the

 Established Leader Membership

-$60 – administrators with 6-20 years of professional experience in the performing arts field.
+$60 – administrators with 6-20 years of professional experience.

 Senior Leader Membership

-$120 – administrators with 21+ years of professional experience in the performing arts field.
+$120 – administrators with 21+ years of professional experience.

 All mentor-mentee pairs are required to log their sessions through Submittable, documenting achievements, benchmarks, questions, and/or concerns that arise in their meetings.
 While we realize that the mentor-mentee relationship may address issues that may be sensitive or confidential, we will ask for top-line information from these interactions, from which we might discover recurring themes or anecdotes that the pairs agree may be shared with the full group.